101 Actionable Email Marketing Tips: The Definitive Guide [Updated]

-See how Hubspot use the signup button as CTA on their Facebook Page.
+See how Medium uses the signup button as CTA on their Facebook Page.

 6. Through Twitter Ad Platform

-Use Twitter Ad platform to generate leads: website cards, lead generation cards, promoted video ads, promoted tweets with a link & image.
+Use Twitter Ad platform to generate leads: website cards, lead generation cards, promoted video ads, promoted tweets with a link and image.